mhattig/Wireshark/Readme.md

     transform.py - using output from mac_traces.py, produces columnized text files with desired packet information

-The data directory is a sample dataset from the python programs for a 10 minute test duration, 2 minute time slices, and 2 MAC addresses.
+The data.zip file is a sample dataset from the python programs for a 10 minute test duration, 2 minute time slices, and 1 MAC address.
+A capture filter was used to reduce the size of the packet capture files.